-The export crude oil is transferred from the electric dehydration system into the FPSO's own storage facilities by twin screw pumps (L4-Series) or triple screw pumps (L3-Series).
+The export crude oil is transferred from the electric dehydration system into the FPSO's own storage facilities by twin screw pumps or triple screw pumps.
 High volume twin screw pumps transfer the crude oil to shuttle tankers which serves refineries and storage terminals onshore.

 The topside has modules for power generation with gas engines or turbines.
-Triple screw pumps of the L3-Series are used as lube oil pumps on the lubrication systems.
+Triple screw pumps are used as lube oil pumps on the lubrication systems.
 Similar systems are also installed on the gas compressors of the FPSO.